xfce-mirror/xfce4-screensaver/README.md

 `--with-pam-auth-type=<auth-type>   specify pam auth type (common or system)`

+If you are using bsdauth or shadow auth, then you will need to make sure the following is done after installation:

+    chown root:root $libexecdir/xfce4-screensaver-dialog
+    chmod +s $libexecdir/xfce4-screensaver-dialog

 (For testing, we are using:
  `./autogen.sh --disable-static --with-mit-ext --with-console-kit --enable-locking --enable-debug --sysconfdir=/etc` )